FatimaMHelmy/Head-pose-estimation-using-ML-/README.md

 # MODEL SELECTION
 Now we have created our dataset, we just have to pick a machine-learning algorithm to classify the poses.
-I tried several REGRESSION models from the sklearn library then chossed the best one to perform the **Regression task**.
+I tried several REGRESSION models from the sklearn library then choosed the best one to perform the **Regression task**.

 ![sklearn](https://user-images.githubusercontent.com/84232181/221651417-4d388343-f9ac-4bb6-b63d-80483a73a862.png)